This post has been updated, it was originally published in 2015.

 Whether you’re trying to save money or just limit the amount of stuff in your life, it doesn’t make it cheap to gift your friends and family ideas from this list.
 They will appreciate the thoughtfulness and might also be looking to reduce the sheer amount of unnecessary stuff that comes into their homes during the holidays.

 These ideas are gifts of time, creativity, and skills.
 Browse the entire list and let us know in the comments which ideas you’re going to give and what free gift ideas you have.

 30 Free (but Thoughtful) Christmas Gift Ideas:

 1. Give a Photo Session

 Are you a skilled photographer?
 Not everyone is and professional sessions don’t always fit into people’s budgets.
-If you have the knack with your DSLR, a photo session would be a perfect idea for new parents, soon-to-be high school or college graduate, or a family portrait.
+If you have the knack for your DSLR, a photo session would be a perfect idea for new parents, soon-to-be high school or college graduates, or a family portrait.

 2. Give your Gift of Organization

 Do your friends and family call you the most organized person EVER?
 If so, give the gift of organizing a closet (or 2), kitchen cupboards, a basement, garage, etc.